AresMUSH/aresmush.com/subdomain-tos.md

 - hosting
 ---

 You can request an AresMUSH subdomain (yourmush.aresmush.com) for your game.

-[Email Faraday](/feedback.html) with the following information:

-1. The host name you're requesting (yourmush.aresmush.com).
-2. The IP address of your server.
-3. An acknowledgement of the terms of service below.
+Please read and accept the terms of service below and click on the button to fill out the [request form](https://form.jotform.com/231744260871052).

+<a href="https://form.jotform.com/231744670991161" class="btn btn-primary" target="_blank">Request Subdomain<a>

 ## Terms of Service